apache/logging-log4cxx/admin/releasing.md

 * The web-site for the new version has been published to https://logging.staged.apache.org/log4cxx (using [this procedure](staging.md) )
 * An e-mail has been sent to dev@logging.apache.org announcing the intention to release
 * Your e-mail client can send mail from your `@apache.org` address.
 (Refer: https://eventmesh.apache.org/community/how-to-use-email/)
+* You have generated a RSA key of length 2048 or more (Refer: https://infra.apache.org/release-signing.html)
+* You have practiced signing files for weeks or months (to ensure you remember your passphrase)
 * Your public key is available in [Apache Logging KEYS file](https://dist.apache.org/repos/dist/release/logging/KEYS)

 Steps